Tristan Jepson: Death and legacy

-The Tristan Jepson Memorial Foundation, named in his honor, is an organisation which works to foreground issues of mental illness in the law, including law students, graduates, practicing lawyers, and judges.
-The foundation changed its name to Minds Count in 2018.
+The Tristan Jepson Memorial Foundation (TJMF), named in his honour, is an organisation which works to foreground issues of mental illness in the law, including law students, graduates, practising lawyers, and judges.
+After the Jepson family stepped down from the board in 2018, the foundation continued operating as the Minds Count Foundation.
+Minds Count is an independent, volunteer-run, charitable organisation.